NerdFleury/blobsu-web/README.md

-A frontend web application for Blobsu that is in progress
+A frontend web application for Blobsu, a private osu server, that is in progress